Ahilham/Project-Locker/README.md

 - **Dependencies**: Ensure required dependencies are installed using `pip install -r requirements.txt`.
 - **Security**: Take precautions with sensitive information, such as the bot token.

-## 2. Tkinter-based Password input UI
+## 2. Tkinter-based password input UI

 ### Overview